-- The list of jobs provides specific metrics about the jobs that were submitted, were running, or finished within the time frame you select. - · You can select charts that show a variety of metrics of interest, either for the cluster as a whole or for individual
+- The list of jobs provides specific metrics about the jobs that were submitted, were running, or finished within the time frame you select. - You can select charts that show a variety of metrics of interest, either for the cluster as a whole or for individual jobs.

-30m 1h 2h 6h 12h 1d 7d 30d) to set the time range.
-You can use the Time Range Selector or a duration link ((See Time Line on page 7 for details).
+You can use the Time Range Selector or a duration link (^{30m} 1h 2h 6h 12h 1d 7d ^{30d}) to set the time range.
+(See Time Line on page 7 for details).